datacommonsorg/api-r/README.md

 ### Load the devtools library

-First, make sure you're inside the R API Client directory.
+First, make sure you're inside the api-r/datacommons directory.

 In the R console: